swcarpentry/DEPRECATED-bc/intermediate/python/04-multiprocessing.md

 - You can combine results from individual tasks allowing each worker to share in the computational load

-- It is important to use metrics such as speedup and efficiency to evaluate the performance and utility of parallel programs
+- It is important to use profiling before optimizing computer programs

+- Metrics such as speedup and efficiency must be used to evaluate the performance and utility of parallel programs

 ## Next steps